 As you know, your 30-60-90 day horizons keep changing with each passing week.
-Hence, the week over week comparisons may not be as relevant since the 30-day answer in mid-March is different than the 30-day answer in mid-April.
+Hence, the week over week comparisons may not be as relevant since the 30-day answer in mid-April.

 The person-first calls we are making to donors are very well received, much appreciated.